 Enables multiple scenarios, including hybrid scenarios.
 You can use server-side synchronization to connect:

-Customer Engagement apps to Exchange Server (on-premises)
+Model-driven apps in Dynamics 365 to Exchange Server (on-premises)

 Synchronize appointments, contacts, and tasks.
 In addition to email, you can synchronize Outlook appointments, contacts, and tasks.